deployd/docs/docs/developing-modules/internal-api/server.md

 ### Server.resources <!-- api -->

-An `Array` of the server's [Resource](./resource.md) instances.
-These a built from the config and type loaders.
+An `Array` of the server's [Resource](/docs/developing-modules/internal-api/resource.md) instances.
+These are built from the config and type loaders.